Skip to main content

 Mental Health First Aid England is a social enterprise and the largest provider of MHFA training in the UK and Europe.
 It provides a range of paid-for courses, from basic mental health awareness to a First Aider qualification, in person and online.

-Discounted MHFA and related courses are available through the Growth Platform’s Skills Brokerage Service.
+Funding for MHFA and related courses may be available through the Be More’s Skills Brokerage Service.
 Liverpool City Region residents aged 19 or over can find current available MHFA course at the National Careers Service website.
 Courses may be free at the point of delivery or subsidised, depending on individual eligibility.

 The Hub of Hope is the UK’s leading mental health support database.
 It is provided by national mental health charity, Chasing the Stigma, and brings local, national, peer, community, charity, private and NHS mental health support and services together in one place for the first time.